romlisrl/ha_minidlna/README.md

 This add-on allows you to run a DLNA/UPnP media server directly inside Home Assistant OS using the Supervisor add-on system.
 It serves media files from your configured folders to DLNA-compatible devices such as Smart TVs, media players, and consoles.

-It is based on [MiniDLNA](https://minidlna.sourceforge.net/) (also known as ReadyMedia), a lightweight and efficient media server.

 ---

 ### 📌 What This Add-on Does